 Arcure, developer of solutions for enhancing the autonomy of industrial machinery, was founded in 2009 by Franck GAYRAUD and Patrick MANSUY, two engineers from the aerospace and defense sectors, who realized how to transform a unique technology into a product - the Blaxtair - adapted to the needs of their first partner-clients: INRS, Colas, Vinci.

 The Blaxtair represents only one application of the Arcure expertise.
 This expertise is crucial for the robotics of the future, constantly striving to be more autonomous and synergistic.
-Currently, Arcure continues with its teams - some thirty people with experience in industrial fields - to develop its product range, remaining true to the original values of the company founders: excellence, quality and growth.
+Currently, Arcure continues with its teams - some fifty people with experience in industrial fields - to develop its product range, remaining true to the original values of the company founders: excellence, quality and growth.

-The internationally renowned company is headquartered in Paris, with a factory in Normandy, a second production line in Aisne, a subsidiary in the United States and sales offices in Great Britain and Hong Kong.
+The internationally renowned company is headquartered in Paris, with a factory in Normandy, a second production line in Aisne, a subsidiary in the United States and sales offices in Great Britain, the United States and Hong Kong.

 A key player in smart manufacturing, Arcure is today well-positioned as a leader of intelligent sensors that enhance the autonomy of industrial vehicles, thereby enabling men and robots to work together efficiently.

 Thanks to an exclusive research partnership with the CEA [French Alternative Energies and Atomic Energy Commission], the Arcure sensors make use of cutting-edge developments in image processing and artificial intelligence.
 Unsurpassed on the market, they give robots the capacity to understand and interpret their environment.

 The new sensors of this type are already used in a number of contexts.
 They are installed on increasingly multi-purpose, autonomous, industrial machinery, able to carry out complex tasks in complete safety.
 They are also used in factories and automated work sites that strive today to be more productive while respecting their work crews and their environment.